rotundasoftware/cartero/README.md

 #### Q: I'm getting the error: EMFILE, too many open files

 EMFILE mean you've reached the OS limit of concurrently open files.
-There aren't much we can do about it, however you can increase the limit yourself.
+There isn't much we can do about it, however you can increase the limit yourself.

 Add `ulimit -n [number of files]` to your .bashrc/.zshrc file to increase the soft limit.